 I bonds can protect you from inflation, be used as supplemental retirement income, and can be given as gifts.
 They are subject to federal taxes.
-However, they’re protected from state and local taxes.
+However, they are protected from state and local taxes.
 You can cancel them after one year.
 However, if you cancel them before holding them for five years, you lose the previous three months of interest.

 How do you buy an I bond?

 I bonds are available for purchase electronically, up to $10,000 per calendar year.
 You need to open an account with Treasury Direct.
-Once you do so, you’ll be able to buy and manage all of your bonds purchased from that account.
+Once you do so, you will be able to buy and manage all of your bonds purchased from that account.
 Children under the age of 18 cannot open an account or purchase bonds but a parent can open an account and link it to their account and conduct transactions on behalf of the child.

 The risks of buying I bonds

 Is there a risk to this investment?
 I bonds need to be actively managed.
 If you buy them at the attractive 9.62% rate and inflation falls off a cliff (it eventually does), where does that leave you?
 The federal government does everything it can to control inflation by raising interest rates.
-If you aren’t managing your I bonds well, you can be stuck with low interest rates.
+If you are not managing your I bonds well, you can be stuck with low interest rates.

 At that point, online savings accounts may pay better interest than an I bond.
-In most brick-and-mortar banks, you’ll earn about a whopping 6 cents on your $50,000.
+In most brick-and-mortar banks, you will earn about a whopping 6 cents on your $50,000.
 You might be earning 0.4 or 0.5% with an online bank.
 As interest rates go up, brick-and-mortar banks are slow to react.
 Online savings accounts—which are also insured by the FDIC—react faster, letting you earn a higher interest rate.

 So who should buy an I bond?
 What makes you a good candidate?
-Listen to the whole episode to learn who should—and who shouldn’t—buy I bonds.Is buying an I bond a risky investment?
+Listen to the whole episode to learn who should—and who should not—buy I bonds.Is buying an I bond a risky investment?
 I share my thoughts in this episode of the best in Wealth podcast! #wealth #retirement #investing #PersonalFinance #FinancialPlanning #RetirementPlanning #WealthManagement #Ibonds Click To Tweet

 Connect With Scott Wellens